ckocyigit/homeassistant-ssh/README.md

 ## Device setup

+> **_NOTE:_** Ensure that the device you are trying to connect does not block ICMP/Ping requests.
+Otherwise, the plugin will assume the host is offline and will not continue configuring the new device.

 Click on the _Add Integration_ button in _Settings_ -> _Devices & Services_ and select the _SSH_ integration.

 ##### Authentication